Long Haul Flight Essentials

-Okay, so I’m thinking of changing my answer when I said if I could only bring one item on a long flight it would be earphones.
+Okay, so I’m thinking of changing my answer when I said if I could only bring one item on a long flight, it would be earphones.
 I just remembered that snacks are way more important.
 Knowing how awful airplane food can be, you better make sure you have a stash of your favorite snacks with you.
-On my flight from JFK to Hong Kong I slept through dinner and was happy I had packed a ton of snacks to hold me over until the next meal.
-If you’re needing some snack ideas, check out my 6 healthy snack recommendations.
+On my flight from JFK to Hong Kong, I slept through dinner and was happy I had packed a ton of snacks to hold me over until the next meal.
+If you need some snack ideas, check out my six healthy snack recommendations.

 Not only does it keep your breath fresh, but it also helps with air pressure in your ears.

-Last but not least we have a travel charger.
-I would not categorize this one as essential but definitely nice to have.
+Last but not least, we have a travel charger.
+I would not categorize this one as essential but nice to have.
 While you may not need to charge your phone on the plane, it might be hard to find an available outlet at the airport if you have a long layover.
-Try this little one or this slightly bigger one if you need to charge 2 things at once.
+Try this little one or this slightly bigger one if you need to charge two things at once.

 I hope you found these long flight essentials helpful!
 Let me know if there is something you always pack that is not listed.
 Do you have any tips for long haul flights that I can try?
 Drop a comment below!

 Want more tips for surviving a long-haul flight?
 Check out my 10 Tips to Survive a Long-Haul Flight